konvio/javafx-xml-viewer-2016/README.md

 ##HTML Transformation
 ![transformation](http://i.imgur.com/8toTcg3.png)

-The content can be transformed via XSTL to HTML and opened via browser.
+The content can be transformed via XSLT to HTML and opened via browser.

 ######Copyright © 2016 by Vitaliy Kononenko, K-24